Parks

 Cusumano Sports Complex

-Lincoln Park is home to the Cusumano Sports Complex featuring four baseball/softball fields, a playground and a concession stand.
-It is also home to the Steve Harrison Soccer field and Brenan Klein Memorial
+Lincoln Park is also home to the Cusumano Sports Complex featuring four baseball/softball fields, a playground and a concession stand.
+It is also home to the Steve Harrison Soccer field and Brenan Klein Memorial.

 Fitness Court

-A Fitness Court designed by the National Fitness Campaign was added in 2022.
-This outdoor gym is a circuit training and can accommodate up to 28 people at once.
-You can check out their online workout library or download an app that provides a seven-move full-body workout.
+Installed in 2022, the Fitness Court - designed by the National Fitness Campaign - is a free, outdoor bodyweight gym offering circuit training for up to 28 people at a time.
+Visitors can access a digital workout library or download the Fitness Court app for guided, seven-move full-body workouts.

 Neighborhood Parks